masaun/ZK-energy-trading-in-RISC0/README.md

 <br>

 ## Actors

+This project would assume the `M2M` (`machine-to-machine`) interaction by following actors:

-- Energy Producer's (Energy Seller's) smart meter
+- Energy Producer's (Energy Seller's) smart meter, which has a wallet.
-- Energy Consumer's (Energy Buyer's) smart meter
+- Energy Consumer's (Energy Buyer's) smart meter, which has a wallet.
 - Energy Aggregator smart contract

 <br>